PageFault99/PageFault99/README.md

 frequently, and am too retarded to make a nice looking homepage.

 ### How do we get here: My miserable backstory as a chronic soyboy
-When I was a young child, I feel deep down a hole in the floor and met a flower who blew his seed on me.
+When I was a young child, I fell deep down a hole in the floor and met a flower who blew his seed on me.
 I felt traumatized at first, but I later realised what this meant for me.
 I, was THE ultimate hypercuck.
 I was excited to serve my people, but, as an extention of this peculiar turn of life, I am a registered sex offender, and I will not be diving into the details.
 Nowadays, I am constantly in the races to consume more and more soylent, and get fatter and fatter, because at the end of the day, what do we all need?